By George Munene

 Older tractors also come with generators which were replaced with alternators in the 1990s.
 While generators can still power the machine, alternators are more efficient and easier to fix.
 An alternator costs about Sh4,500.

-Peter exclusively deals in John Dear, Ford and Massey Ferguson tractors.
+Peter exclusively deals in John Dear, Ford, and Massey Ferguson tractors.
 These are the trusted brand names farmers seek out.

 Related News: Second-hand tractors open lower cost route for Kenyan farmers to mechanise

-Their manufacture dates range from between 1960 to early 80s.
+Their manufacture dates range from between 1960 to the early 80s.
 This is also a factor of market demand; “Kenyan farmers are still wedded to ancient tractors–older machines are durable and farmers trust the brand models they grew up seeing till their farms,” he said.

 Most of these tractors he pointed out have been overtaken with time and would not meet current European manufacturing standards. ” Kenyan farmers are however apprehensive about buying semi-automatic tractors or even ones with gear sticks on the steering wheel or to the side.
 Getting them to move off the ‘tried and tested’ is not an easy feat, Peter lamented.”